 A substantial rate of unclear outcomes with a small sample size is ethically problematic, since a study should be performed only if there is a publishable quantum, regardless of the true magnitude of the effect.
 For this reason, an interval that just fits the trivial region is the basis for minimum desirable sample-size estimation in MBD (Hopkins, 2006): a sample size any smaller produces a wider interval that could overlap both substantial regions, resulting in failure to reject both hypotheses and therefore an unclear outcome.
 In frequentist terms, marginal rejection of both substantial hypotheses is the basis of estimation of the minimum desirable sample size in MBD.
 Equally, the MBD sample size ensures a low error rate represented by deciding that a true marginally substantial effect of a given sign could be substantial of the other sign.
 For a marginally harmful true effect, the error rate is 0.5% for deciding that the true effect could be beneficial (failure to reject the beneficial hypothesis, with pB>0.25); for a marginally substantial negative true effect, the error rate is 5% for deciding that the true effect could be substantially positive (failure to reject the substantial positive hypothesis, with p+>0.05).

-Aisbett et al. (2020) have claimed that "new sample-size calculators are required" for MBD, and they suggested estimation based on minimal-effects testing (MET) or equivalence testing (ET).
+Aisbett et al. (2020) have suggested sample-size estimation based on minimal-effects (superiority) testing (MET) or equivalence testing (ET).
 I have already shown above that the MBD sample size is consistent with that of MET for the reasonable expectation of a marginally small-moderate effect, so there is no need to replace the MBD sample size with a MET sample size.
 In ET, the researcher needs a sample size that will deliver a decisively trivial outcome (by rejection of the non-trivial hypothesis), if the true effect is trivial.
 As in MET, the researcher posits an expected value of the true effect, but now the value has to be somewhat less than the smallest important.
 Unfortunately, the resulting ET sample size turns out to be impractical: if the researcher posits (unrealistically) an expected true effect of exactly zero, a simple consideration of sampling distributions similar to those in Figure 3 shows that the sample size needs to be 4× that of MBD to deliver a decisively trivial outcome.
 A more realistic expected trivial effect midway between zero and the smallest important requires a sample size 16× that of MBD.
 Such large sample sizes are rarely achievable, and in any case, justification of an expected trivial true effect seems to me to be arbitrary and problematic.
 Showing that an effect is decisively trivial must therefore be left to a meta-analysis of many studies, and even then the effect may not be decisively trivial or substantial, if it falls close to the smallest important.
-I therefore reject the call for a new method of sample-size estimation for MBD(Hopkins, 2020).
+I therefore see no need for a new method of sample-size estimation for MBD, but I have updated my article (Hopkins, 2020) and spreadsheet for sample-size estimation to include MET and ET.

 New Terminology